Your guide to visiting Lake Superior in spring

 Large waterfall going through a forested area

-Recommended as an overnight trip, this demanding, 12 km straight trail follows the footsteps of legendary Ojibwe guide Towabanasay along the Agawa River.
-Backcountry campsites are available along the route, ending with a breathtaking view of the park’s tallest waterfall at your hike’s end.
+Recommended as an overnight trip, this very demanding, 12 km linear (24 km return) trail follows the footsteps of legendary Ojibwe guide Towabanasay along the Agawa River.
+Be rewarded with breathtaking views of the park’s tallest waterfall, 25-metres high.
+Reservable backcountry campsites are available along the trail.

 ~